-Figure 9. (a) Contour plot of marginal model likelihood of three-layer model fit to CMP5 data in wedge model, as a function of reservoir depth and thickness.
-Contours are at unit spacings of $log{10}(MML)$ , so three contours is about the conceivable span of model support in the data.
-Views (b) and (c) are the marginal distributions of thickness and depth of the reservoir layer associated with the MML measure, shown with the original truth-case model values from which the data were generated, and also MAP estimates of parameters.
-Note that no conclusions about bias could be drawn from these plots, as the marginal distributions have considerable stochastic uncertainty under resampling of the data.
+Figure 9: Left: Contour plot of marginal model likelihood of 3 layer model fit to CMP 5 data in wedge model, as a function of reservoir depth and thickness.
+Contours are at unit spacings of $\log{10}(MML)$, so 3 contours is about the conceivable span of model support in the data.
+Centre and right are the marginal distributions of thickness and depth of the reservoir layer associated with the MML measure, shown with the original "truth case" model values from which the data were generated, and also MAP estimates of parameters.
+Note that no conclusions about bias may be drawn from these plots, as the marginal distributions have considerable stochastic uncertainty under resampling of the data.